Click on the arrow next to each question to see the answer.

 Lunch is usually between 12 noon and 1:30pm, mostly at country pubs or cafés where there is a choice of meat and veggie meals.
 After lunch, whether you are doing the short cut, main route or longer detour, we often meet up for tea or a late afternoon drink before returning to base (between 5 and 6pm) for tea and cake.
 Dinner is between 7 and 8pm depending on the ride.

-On the week-long Beanos (the Snowdonia Beano in 2017) there is an optional bike-free day on the Wednesday.
+On the week-long Beanos (West Wales in 2019) there is an optional bike-free day on the Wednesday.

 How are the rides organised?

 Each day we do a circular ride of 30-40 miles, returning to the same venue each evening.
 Mileage depends upon terrain: when it's flat we do more, when it's hilly we do less.
 Most routes have one or more short cuts.
 There are also longer detours for those who want extra mileage.

 Everyone is given a specially designed map and written instructions.
 The group tends naturally to split into smaller groups of people who cycle at the same pace as each other.
 You can choose whether to cycle with a group or on your own if you prefer.
 There is no pressure to keep up with the group.